Jail and Inmate Search in Hawaii

 What are Jail Records?

-Although Hawaii does not keep their inmate records in a searchable database, they do contact with VINELink, and you can use that resource to search and find someone.
+Although the state does not keep Hawaii prison inmate search records in a searchable database, they do contact with VINELink, and you can use that resource to search and find someone.
 If you are interested in visiting, you will see the facility they are held in and some other basic information but not a lot of details.
 If you want to get the bigger picture and their entire criminal history including mug shots, you can use a third-party Hawaii inmate search portal to find someone and then get the complete report.

 Creating Public Jail Records